aryamandrj15-sudo/Fundamental-Stock-Selection-Model/README.md

 # 📊 Stock Intelligence Dashboard

-An interactive **fintech web application** built using **Streamlit** that allows users to analyze stocks based on key financial metrics, view live market data, and learn fundamental concepts through an integrated assistant.
+An interactive **fintech web application** built using **Streamlit** that enables users to analyze stocks, explore market trends, and understand key financial concepts through a clean and modern dashboard.

 ---